yeminghui/yeminghui.github.io/_pages/about.md

 <!-- ## About Me -->
-I obtained the Bachelor degree in Robot Engineering from [Guangzhou University](http://www.gzhu.edu.cn/) in June 2023.
+I am a first-year PhD student in Heriot-Watt University.
+Before that, I obtained the Bachelor degree in Robot Engineering from [Guangzhou University](http://www.gzhu.edu.cn/) in June 2023.
 I completed my thesis on driving perception in the Intelligent Vehicle Laboratory, advised by Prof. [Jinhua Zhang](http://jd.gzhu.edu.cn/info/1150/4235.htm).
-Before that, I interned the [Institute of System Rheology](http://isr.gzhu.edu.cn/), closely working with Prof. [Xue-Feng Yuan](http://isr.gzhu.edu.cn/info/1259/2240.htm) for over two years.
+I have also interned the [Institute of System Rheology](http://isr.gzhu.edu.cn/), closely working with Prof. [Xue-Feng Yuan](http://isr.gzhu.edu.cn/info/1259/2240.htm) for over two years.

 [//]: # (### <span style="color:red">&#40;Updated on June 28, 2023&#41; I am looking for PhD/RA positions in Robotics/Reinforcement Learning/Visual Perception, for which I can start working within a month.</span>  )

 ## Research Interests

-I am generally interested in Visual Perception, Reinforcement Learning(RL) and their application to Robotics.
+I am generally interested in Reinforcement Learning(RL) and their application to Robotics.

 [//]: # (To state my research plan and demonstrate my research skills, I wrote a **research proposal** on [Efficient Vision-Based Reinforcement Learning for Physical Robots]&#40;https://yeminghui.github.io/assets/files/Research_Proposal_Minghui_Ye.pdf&#41;.
 I am also open to related topics including but not limited to: )
-- Manipulation
-- Offline Reinforcement Learning
-- Reinforcement Learning from Human Feedback
+- Reinforcement Learning
+- Uncertainty Quantification
 - Vision-Based Control
-- Robot Perception
-- Large Language Models for Robotic Control

 ## Publications